FanWangEcon/pyfan/README.md

 Files are written with [RMD](https://rmarkdown.rstudio.com/).
 Materials are gathered from various [projects](https://fanwangecon.github.io/research) in which python code is used for research and paper-administrative tasks.
 Files are from [**Fan**](https://fanwangecon.github.io/)'s [pyfan](https://github.com/FanWangEcon/pyfan) repository which has an associated [package](https://pypi.org/project/pyfan/).
 The package functionalize various tasks tested out in the Rmd files.
 In addition, the [pyecon](https://github.com/FanWangEcon/pyecon) repository and the associated [package](https://pypi.org/project/pyecon/) contain functions and rmd files related explicitly to solving economic models.
 Bullet points show which python packages/functions are used to achieve various objectives.

-From [Fan](https://fanwangecon.github.io/)'s other repositories: For dynamic borrowing and savings problems, see [Dynamic Asset Repository (Matlab)](https://fanwangecon.github.io/CodeDynaAsset/); For code examples, see also [Matlab Example Code](https://fanwangecon.github.io/M4Econ/),  [R Example Code](https://fanwangecon.github.io/R4Econ/), and [Stata Example Code](https://fanwangecon.github.io/Stata4Econ/); For intro econ with Matlab, see [Intro Mathematics for Economists](https://fanwangecon.github.io/Math4Econ/), and for intro stat with R, see [Intro Statistics for Undergraduates](https://fanwangecon.github.io/Stat4Econ/).
+Other repositories: For dynamic savings problems, see [MEconoTools](https://fanwangecon.github.io/MEconTools/); For code examples, see also [Matlab Example Code](https://fanwangecon.github.io/M4Econ/),  [R Example Code](https://fanwangecon.github.io/R4Econ/), and [Stata Example Code](https://fanwangecon.github.io/Stata4Econ/); For intro econ with Matlab, see [Intro Mathematics for Economists](https://fanwangecon.github.io/Math4Econ/), and for intro stat with R, see [Intro Statistics for Undergraduates](https://fanwangecon.github.io/Stat4Econ/).
 See [here](https://github.com/FanWangEcon) for all of [Fan](https://fanwangecon.github.io/)'s public repositories.

 Please contact [FanWangEcon](https://fanwangecon.github.io/) for issues or problems.